-We have tried to achieve the right balance covering the most important issues whilst keeping to a reasonable length.
-The document has been written for parents, school staff, governors, young people and other members of the public, who will have different starting points in terms of knowledge and understanding.
+We have tried to achieve the right balance covering the most important issues whilst keeping the document to a reasonable length.
+It has been written for parents, school staff, governors, young people and other members of the public, who will have different starting points in terms of knowledge and understanding.
 We have attempted to take this into account.
 We also wanted to be direct and relevant and keep things as clear as we could.
 We hope that we have managed to make the document as easy as possible to read and understand.

 Your views will be a great help in reaching a decision on the future of the two schools.
 We realise that you may want more information to help you form your opinions.
-Details of how you can access additional information or talk over any issues of concern with us are given on pages 10-11.
+Details of how you can access additional information or talk over any issues of concern with us are given on page 12.

-The consideration of the future of primary education in the east of Penrith sits within a countywide context and approach.
-We feel that we should say a little about this before focusing on the Penrith area.
+The consideration of the future of primary education in Brampton sits within a countywide context and approach.
+We feel that we should say a little about this before focusing on the Brampton area.